The Wolfman Reviews

 An average movie

-Even though the critics were not really enthousiast, I was still curious about this flick.
-Indeed, there are some very good actors (Anthony Hopkins, Benicio del Toro, Emily Blunt) and they all gave some decent performances and also the sets and costumes are gorgeous.
-However, the story just didn't really work.
-Maybe it's because it takes like an hour before del Toro becomes a werewolf, I don't know.
-Anyway, it was not boring but almost and it didn't add anything new to the genre.
+I already saw this movie but since it was a while back and since I had it on DVD, I thought I might as well check it out again.
+Even though it did receive some really poor reviews, I thought it was not so bad.
+Indeed, the cast was pretty good (Anthony Hopkins, Benicio del Toro, Emily Blunt) and the sets and costumes were also quite gorgeous.
+However, the story didn't really work.
+Maybe it's because it took like an hour before del Toro finally became a werewolf, I don't know.
+Anyway, it turned out to be actually rather boring, especially the 2nd time around I watched the damned thing and they didn’t add anything really new or interesting to the genre.
+Eventually, the main issue was that the damned thing was just too generic and predictable.
 I really wonder how the whole thing would have turned out if Mark Romanek didn't leave the project in the middle of the production.
-I mean, Joe Johnston is a decent director at best, no less but not more than that, whereas Romanek is a really intriguing director.
-Anyway, I don't think it is as bad as everyone says and I think it is still worth a look, especially if you like the genre.
-0 comments, Reply to this entry
+I mean, Joe Johnston is a decent director at best, no less but not much more than that, whereas Romanek is a really intriguing director.
+On the other hand, it seems that Mark Romanek is a rather difficult guy who keeps dropping out from high profile projects.
+Anyway, even though the whole thing was indeed rather underwhelming, I don't think it was as bad as everyone says but it could have been much better.

 The 'What?'-man!